NobilityGaming/Map-Generator/README.md

-# Map-Generator
+# Map Generator
-Simplex noise based map generator.

-A customisable noise based map generator with an option for island maps.
+A highly customisable simplex noise based map generator with an option for island maps.

-Node.js Modules used: seedrandom, node-canvas, tooloud
+Comes with API version for server side generation and a UI based generator.

 # Example